OCA/partner-contact/partner_identification/README.rst

 Configuration
 =============

-Configure all ID types you need in Sales > Configuration > Address Book > Partner ID Categories.
+Configure all ID types you need in Sales > Configuration > Contacts > Partner ID Categories.
 For example, we create a category 'Driver License':

 Name: